google/dv360-duplicator/README.md

 ## Intro

 Below you will find information on:
-* How to install DV360 Duplicator.
+* How to install DV360 Duplicator
-* How to copy your DV360 campaigns fast (including partial copy, e.g. copy only YouTube Ads).
+* How to copy your DV360 campaigns fast

 ## How to install DV360 Duplicator